Via Emilia Route

 • Bicycle rental

-• Any extra personal expenses and everything that is not specifically listed under “The quoted price includes”
+• All personal extras and everything that has not been explicitly listed under “The package includes”

 I have read and accept the Privacy conditions.